Akhil-146/Akhil-146/README.md

 - 👋 Hi, I’m Akhil
 - 👀 I’m interested in Software Development from scratch
-- 🌱 I’m currently learning full stack web development using python
+- 🌱 I’m currently learning full stack web development using React JS
 - 💞️ I’m looking to collaborate on developing software
 - 📫 You can reach on my email id : akhil.tandrotu@gmail.com